jamescatanich/CISSP/README.md

 These guides are intended to complement, not replace, official study materials such as:

-- *ISC2 Official Study Guide (OSG)*
+- *ISC2 Official Study Guide (OSG) Tenth Editoin* - Helpful but authors are all over the place which makes it tougher than it needs to be to follow.
-- *ISC2 Common Body of Knowledge (CBK)*
+- *ISC2 Common Body of Knowledge (CBK) Sixth Edition* - Dry read but much easier to follow than the OSG.
-- Practice questions and Computer Adaptive Tests (CATs)
+- Quantum Exams - Practice questions and Computer Adaptive Tests (CATs) - Spend the money for the CAT.
-- Supplemental video training and reference materials
+- Supplemental video training and reference materials.
+Hit or miss videos online.

 For best results: